w3c/webextensions/proposals/storage-get-keys.md

 ## Future Work

 It may be desirable to add a parameter to allow filtering of the keys that are returned.
-This is not an optimization we think is neccessary in an initial implementation.
+This is not an optimization we think is necessary in an initial implementation.